 You might be wondering, how do shrimping movements affect your jiu-jitsu game?

-Furthermore, in addition to guard recovery, the shrimping movement can help you get some other amazing things.
+Furthermore, the shrimping movement can help you get some other amazing things in addition to guard recovery.

 As a result, shrimping is a crucial move to master if you want to improve your BJJ skills.
 Furthermore, it will be highly beneficial when combining the bridging and shrimping movements.